SimonLariz/BazaarPriceChecker/README.md

 ## Getting Started

-These instructios will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Simply download the .py file and replace the "[[KEY]]" with your API keys. [[KEY 1]] is your first key and [[KEY 2]] is the second then simply run the py file.

 ### Installing